naeimzarei/Budgetopolis/DesignDoc.md

 * __Rules:__ The rules are centered around community values and budgeting.
 Therefore, the players are reminded of what roles they chose at the beginning of the game and must continously maintain them throughout the course of the game.
-If they make a decision that diverges from their original values, then they are reminded by the game logic.
+If they make a decision that diverges from their original values, then they are reminded by the social media box and happiness bar indicator.
 In addition, the players must remember that they only have a set budget that cannot be exceeded.
 In order to make budgeting work, the players have to effectively make budget cuts or increases.
 Again, the group must ensure that they do not exceed the budget and that they should use as much of the budget as needed.
 The computer logic, of course, will take care of ensuring that this process is carried out the way it should.